alem-platform/bootcamp-go/crunch03/README.md

     · · · × ×
     ```

 - **Flag `--fullscreen`**: Adjusts the grid to fit the terminal size with empty cells.
-Ff the terminal size is smaller, it may cut off the entered card.
+If the terminal size is smaller, it may cut off the entered card.
 The program should take into account the size of the terminal only at the time of launch.

   - **Example Usage:**
     ```sh